maplibre/maplibre-gl-js-docs/docs/pages/example/animate-a-line.md

 ---
 title: Animate a line
 description: Animate a line by updating a GeoJSON source on each frame.
-tags:
+topics:
-  - layers
+  - Layers
-  - sources
+  - Sources
 thumbnail: animate-a-line
 contentType: example
+layout: example
 language:
 - JavaScript
 products: